 It’s hard to figure out what kind of numbers these sites are pulling in.
 They’re not too keen on publishing exactly how many active members you’ll have access to.

-Christian Mingle’s latest commercial states that they have gained 2 million members in the past year alone.
+A recent Christian Mingle commercial states that they have gained 2 million members in the past year alone.
 What does that mean for your search?
 Well, anyone can create a free profile on the site (or most sites).
 Just because there are a ton of profiles does not mean that there are that many actively paying members in which to communicate with.

-Marry Well is still a new site, and a quick search from a metropolitan area such as Dallas/Fort Worth showed a much smaller selection of profiles than the sites that have been around for years such as eHarmony, Match, Christian Café, Perfect Match, Chemistry.com, and Christian Mingle.
+Marry Well is still a new site, and a quick search from a metropolitan area such as Dallas/Fort Worth showed a much smaller selection of profiles than the sites that have been around for years such as eharmony, Match, Chemistry.com, and Christian Mingle.

 WHERE’S THE EASY BUTTON?

 For some people, technology can still be a bit daunting.
-They’ve managed to conquer Facebook, but online dating is a brand new world and they might not want to seek help from a friend.
+You’ve managed to conquer Facebook, but online dating is a brand new world and you might not want to seek help from a friend.

-If you’re searching for the easiest site to use, the answer is probably going to be eHarmony.
+If you’re searching for the easiest site to use, the answer is probably going to be eharmony.
 It’s pretty straightforward—you get sent your daily allotment of matches and you can communicate with them or close them out.
-There is a lengthy initial questionnaire on both eHarmony and Perfect Match, but it’s nothing high tech.
+There is a lengthy initial questionnaire on eharmony, but it’s nothing high tech.
 Chemistry.com is pretty straightforward, too, with a less-lengthy questionnaire.